What Changed in The Google Webmaster Guidelines?

 Following the new webmaster guidelines, there are also several updates to the existing guidelines.
 Let’s take a look at the updates.

 1. Link and Site Hierarchy

-Currently Google recommends all webpages to be accessible from a link on the searchable page.
-This link can be anything ranging from a text to an image with alt attribute, provided it is applicable to the target page.
+Currently, Google recommends all web pages to be accessible from a link on the searchable page.
+This link can be anything ranging from text to an image with alt attribute, provided it is applicable to the target page.

 2. Human-Readable Sitemaps Required

-There are many technical changes, most of which doesn’t need any concern if you already own a decently built website.
+There are many technical changes, most of which don’t need any concern if you already own a decently built website.

 With these changes to the Webmaster guidelines, it seems Google is centering the focus on User Experience more than anything else.